Authentication Methods

 # Multi-factor Authentication

-(Sometimes required for external multi-factor authentication protocols when Modern Authentication is not feasible.)
+(Sometimes required for external multi-factor authentication protocols when Modern Authentication is not feasible.
+This feature is deprecated, should not be used)